ericehanley/gke-ray-llm-workflows/README.md

 This end-to-end tutorial **fine-tunes** an LLM to perform **batch inference** and **online serving** at scale.
 While entity recognition (NER) is the main task in this tutorial, you can easily extend these end-to-end workflows to any use case.

-This fork has been updated to run specifically on GKE and highlights the specific functionality of KubeRay CRDs.
+**This fork has been updated to run specifically on GKE and highlights the functionality of KubeRay CRDs.**

 <img src="https://raw.githubusercontent.com/anyscale/e2e-llm-workflows/refs/heads/main/images/e2e_llm.png" width=800>